jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 My collaborators and I have been extensively working on hybrid quantum-classical computing, such as variational quantum algorithms, which use a small quantum computer to carry out a hard-to-compute subroutine and a classical computer for optimisation ([link](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.010501)).
 With Xiao, Suguru, Ying and Simon, we proposed variational algorithms for simulating open system dynamics and general processes.
 An application is to simulate $$\lambda-\phi^4$$ scalar quantum field theories in collaboration with Junyu, Zimu, Han and Xiao.
 Details could be found [here](https://iopscience.iop.org/article/10.1088/2632-2153/aca06b/meta).

+**Quantum embedding simulation of molecules and materials**

+To facilitate the practical applications of quantum computing, I have worked with industrial partners to develop quantum embedding schemes tailored to solving physical problems, particularly in the domains of quantum materials and molecules.
+With industrial partners, we emulated quantum hardware classically and tested the viability of quantum simulation for QMB systems, with the problem size of 10,000 qubits before resource reduction, currently the largest-scale proof-of-principle quantum simulation.
+They have also stimulated new directions in pushing forward the applications of quantum computing by integrating advanced classical methods.
+Simulations of molecules and materials can be found [here](https://pubs.rsc.org/en/content/articlehtml/2022/sc/d2sc01492k) and [here](https://www.nature.com/articles/s41524-023-01045-0).

 **Quantum computing and spectroscopy**

 Estimating spectral features of quantum many-body systems has attracted great attention in material science